YottaDB/YDBDoc/ReleaseNotes/ydbr134.md

 #### Overview

 While YottaDB r1.34 is an otherwise modest successor to [r1.32](https://gitlab.com/YottaDB/DB/YDB/-/releases/r1.32), internal changes allow the popular programming language [Python](https://www.python.org/) to be fully Supported.
 We are excited about making YottaDB available to the large Python user community.
-Here is a “Hello, World” Python program that updates the database and illustrates YottaDB's Unicode support:
+Here is a "Hello, World" Python program that updates the database and illustrates YottaDB's Unicode support:

 ```
 	import yottadb